Tur\'an number of disjoint triangles in 4-partite graphs: Introduction

 \section{Introduction}

-A graph $G$ is called \emph{$F$-free} if $G$ does not contain any copy of $F$ as a subgraph.
-Let $K_t$ denote a complete graph on $t$ vertices.
-In 1941, Tur\'an~\cite{turan} proved that $T_{n,t}$, the balanced complete $t$-partite graph on $n$ vertices which was later named as the Tur\'an graph, has the maximum number of edges among all $K_{t+1}$-free graphs (the case $t=2$ was previously solved by Mantel~\cite{mantel}).
-Tur\'an's result initiates the study of Extremal Graph Theory, which is now a substantial area of research.
-Note that Tur\'an problems become very hard in hypergraphs.
-For example, despite many efforts and recent developments, we still do not know the Tur\'an number for tetrahedron in a 3-uniform hypergraph.
+Given two graphs $G$ and $F$, we say that $G$ is \emph{$F$-free} if $G$ does not contain $F$ as a subgraph.
+Let $K_t$ denote a complete graph on $t$ vertices, and $T_{n,t}$ denote a balanced complete $t$-partite graph on $n$ vertices (now known as the \emph{Tur\'an graph}).
+In 1941, Tur\'an~\cite{turan} proved that $T_{n,t}$ has the maximum number of edges among all $K_{t+1}$-free graphs (the case $t=2$ was previously solved by Mantel~\cite{mantel}).
+Tur\'an's result initiates the study of Extremal Graph Theory, an important area of research in modern Combinatorics (see the monograph of Bollob\'{a}s \cite{MR506522}).
 Let $kK_t$ denote $k$ disjoint copies of $K_t$.
 Simonovits~\cite{Simonovits} studied the Tur\'an problem for $kK_t$ and showed that when $n$ is sufficiently large, the (unique) extremal graph on $n$ vertices is the join of $K_{k-1}$ and the Tur\'an graph $T_{n-k+1, t-1}$.